schnitz-air/Prisma_API_scripts/README.md

-# repositories_last_scanned
+# Prisma_API_scripts
-A python script that retrieves all repositories that their last scanned date is greater than x days

-As stated above, this script gets the list of all repositories connected on a Prisma Cloud tenant and returns a list of repositories which were last scanned more than x days ago (x is a variable)
+A collection of python scripts that uses Prisma Cloud API to perform useful actions

 ## Prerequisites
-Before starting, make sure you have a valid Prisma Cloud tenant and make sure to create an Access key and Secret key
+Before starting to use the collection, make sure you have a valid Prisma Cloud tenant and make sure to create an Access key and Secret key

 Set the following as your environment variables
 1. PRISMA_API_URL
 2. PRISMA_ACCESS_KEY
 3. PRISMA_SECRET_KEY

+## prisma_cloud_repo_scanner.py
+This script gets the list of all repositories connected on a Prisma Cloud tenant and returns a list of repositories which were last scanned more than x days ago (x is a variable)

 ## how to use
 - clone the repo locally \